IntEL4CoRo/ViB-public/content/page/fallschool/Day1/index.md

 </div>

-# Welcome to the First Day of Our Hands-On Course!
+# Welcome to the First Chapter of Our Hands-On Course!

 In dynamic robotic environments, scene graphs are a way to represent complex spatial relationships.
 They act as the backbone of a robot’s understanding, mapping “who is where” and “what connects to what” in complex, dynamic spaces.
 With scene graphs, robots can navigate, adapt, and interact intelligently, as you'll see in the video of our lab simulation.
 This technology is essential for enabling robots to perform tasks in real-world-like settings—think seamless object handling, precise navigation, and real-time adaptability.
 By additionally linking the scene graph to a semantic knowledge base, robots gain a higher level of contextual awareness, allowing them to reason about the environment, anticipate changes, and make informed decisions, bringing us closer than ever to fully autonomous, perceptive machines.